 Being a vegetarian is not nearly as difficult as it used to be.
-While a 2003 survey found that only 2.8 percent of Americans identify as strictly vegetarian, over the past 20 years, vegetarian-friendly products, restaurants and — most importantly — mindsets have become the norm across most of the country.
+While most surveys report that about three percent of Americans identify as strictly vegetarian, over the past 20 years, vegetarian-friendly products, restaurants and — most importantly — mindsets have become the norm across most of the country.
 Still, for people who grew up with meat at the center of their meals, shifting toward a flesh-free diet can pose significant challenges.
 Here are a few survival-guide tips for transitioning seamlessly (and deliciously) into a vegetarian lifestyle.

 This guide was designed for vegetarians who do not eat meat, fish or fowl but do eat eggs and dairy.
 Many of the tips — though not all — would work for vegans as well.